AndrewBlumhardt/Logic-Apps/Playbooks/Get-BlobStorageCSVtoWatchlist/readme.md

 <img src=https://github.com/Azure/Azure-Sentinel/blob/master/Playbooks/logic_app_logo.png alt="LogicApps Logo" width="350" height="200">

-## About Get-BlobStorageCSVtoWatchlist
+## Get-BlobStorageCSVtoWatchlist
 Author: Andrew Blumhardt

-This Playbook for Azure Sentinel automates importing CSV files from Azure Blob Storage into a Sentinel Watchlist.
+This Playbook automates importing CSV files from Azure Blob Storage into a Sentinel Watchlist.
 It checks blob storage and imports CSV file(s) into a Sentinel watchlist on a schedule.

 One obstacle to importing CSV data using a Logic App is that there is no built-in CSV-to-JSON parser.
 This playbook demonstrates using the Log Analytics externaldata operator as a workaround.
 By reading the data using the Log Analytics Data Collector activity, you can avoid the need to use a CSV-to-JSON parser.